 Instructions

-- In a large mixing bowl, whisk together the brown sugar, cornstarch, pumpkin pie spice, cinnamon, nutmeg and salt.
-Add 1-2 tablespoons of the non-dairy milk, stirring until a thick paste forms.
-Slowly pour in the remaining non-dairy milk, whisking continuously to prevent clumping.
+- In a large mixing bowl, whisk together the brown sugar, corn starch, cinnamon, pumpkin pie spice, nutmeg, and salt.
+Add just ¼ cup of the milk, stirring until a thick paste forms.
+Slowly pour in the remaining milk, whisking continuously to prevent clumping.
 Stir in the pumpkin puree, maple syrup and vanilla extract.

 - Pour the pumpkin mixture into the unbaked pie crust.
-Smooth into an even layer with a spatula.
+Smooth into an even layer with a spatula, if needed.
 Place the pie on the middle rack of the oven.
-Bake at 375F for 45-55 minutes.
-Cover edges with tin foil or a pie shield if baking too quickly.
+Bake at 400F for 40-50 minutes.
+Cover the crust with tin foil or a pie shield if it browns too quickly.

-- The pie is cooked when the edges are firm and the center is still a little jiggly, but not liquid.
+- The pie is cooked when the edges are firm and darkened in color.
+The center will be just slightly jiggly, but not liquid.
 Remove from the oven and let cool to room temperature, about an hour.
 After cool, refrigerate for 3-4 hours, until chilled through.

-- Once chilled, slice and enjoy with non-dairy whipped topping and a drizzle of maple syrup.
+- Once chilled, slice and enjoy with whipped cream and a drizzle of maple syrup.

 Notes